I am not a 'Person', are you?

 OK, here is my Conclusion: There may be some beings that are 'persons' and some of them are 'individuals', and some 'Natural persons' do exist, of this I have no doubt, I've met some of them.
 There are also many that I believe are 'Humans', or 'Human beings', these beings seem to exist all over this globe.
 However...

 My kinfolk came from Western Europe, so I must have come from one of the European Nations.
 I am also white (I use the term loosely), so by definition I must be a 'Caucasian'.
 Since I am a Caucasian, I must have come from, or be a member of one of the white races originating near Mount Caucasus.
 I am a male of my race, so I must conclude that I am a 'Caucasian male'.
-I am also a follower of the Scriptural Messiah, commonly called a Christian.
+I am also a follower of the Hebrew Scriptures.
 I am a living breathing being, on the soil.
-Therefore I must conclude that I am a living breathing Christian Caucasian (White) male, in other words, I should be called a 'Living Breathing Caucasian Christian Male'……. or an 'LBCCM' - Cool - Ok, now where is that Mount Caucasus, and why would my Christian 'White' Race be originating from the area near that mountain called Mount Caucasus ………Hummmmmmmmmm??
+Therefore I must conclude that I am a living breathing Hebrew Caucasian (White) male, in other words, I should be called a 'Living Breathing Hebrew Caucasian Male'……. or an 'LBHCM' - Cool - Ok, now where is that Mount Caucasus, and why would my Hebrew 'White' Race be originating from the area near that mountain called Mount Caucasus ………Hummmmmmmmmm??

 Presented for truth by the Assembly of Yahweh, Cascade